Resignation call over 'inaccurate' screening budget

 Deputy Mike Hadley said it was "totally unacceptable".

 Previously, Deputy Dorey said accounting difficulties led to him making a false statement.

-The health minister was pressured to reveal the figures over concerns not enough people were being screened.'No confidence'
+The health minister was pressured to reveal the figures over concerns not enough people were being screened.

 At the December States meeting, Deputy Dorey said all of the budget for bowel cancer screening had been spent.